US STOCKS-Banks, commodity stocks lift S&P 500 to 5-year high

 The Dow Jones industrial average rose 62.51 points, or 0.46 percent, to 13,712.21 at the close.
 The S&P 500 gained 6.58 points, or 0.44 percent, to 1,492.56.
 The Nasdaq Composite added 8.47 points or 0.27 percent, to 3,143.18.

-Tuesday's session marked the highest closes for both the Dow and the S&P 500 since December 2007.
+Signs of improved sentiment toward world growth were seen in European bond markets.
+The yield on Portugal's benchmark 10-year note fell below 6 percent for the first time since late 2010 on news that the country was set to tap the bond market this week for the first time since it was bailed out in 2011.

 Technology shares underperformed as concerns about Apple's ability to continue to grow at hyper speed and a weak outlook from Intel Corp diminished optimism about the sector's prospects.
-The S&P technology index added 0.16 percent for the day.
-In comparison, the S&P energy sector index, the S&P financials index and the S&P basic materials index each gained 0.9 percent.
+The S&P technology index added 0.16 percent, compared with 0.9 percent gains in energy, financials and basic materials.

-But Google shares rose 4.8 percent to above $736 in extended-hours trading after the world's No. 1 search engine reported a jump in fourth-quarter revenue.
-Shares of IBM added more than 4 percent to trade above $204 after the world's largest technology services company reported earnings and revenue that beat estimates.
+In extended-hours trading, Google shares rose 4.5 percent to above $734 after the world's No. 1 search engine reported a jump in fourth-quarter revenue, while IBM added more than 3 percent to trade above $200 after the world's largest technology services company reported earnings and revenue that beat estimates.

-"We expected Q4 for many tech vendors would be weak because we were expecting a lot of companies sitting on their wallets until it became clear what was going to become of the fiscal cliff," Forrester analyst Andrew Bartels said about IBM.

-"Given the fact it's Q4 and the cloud of fiscal cliff within it, it's a positive indication that especially tech software will be doing better in the next couple of months."

 Thomson Reuters data through Tuesday morning showed that of the 74 S&P 500 companies that have reported earnings so far, 62.2 percent have topped expectations, roughly even with the 62 percent average since 1994, but below the 65 percent average over the past four quarters.